 Antigua is truly what you make it.
 In our opinion, the top things to do in Antigua involve getting out of your comfort zone, putting on your hiking boots, and exploring the great outdoors.
 However, the historic town has more to offer than its surrounding volcanos, with breweries, restaurants, and museums that'll be sure to keep everyone happy.

 1. Hike Acatenango Volcano & Watch Fuego Erupt

-The number one thing to do in Antigua is hiking a volcano - and if you're up for it - trek the challenging, but rewarding Acantenango & Fuego volcanos.
+The number one thing to do in Antigua is hike a volcano - and if you're up for it - trek the challenging, but rewarding Acantenango & Fuego volcanos.
 For the best experience, you'll want to book an overnight tour and sleep atop Acantenago and watch Fuego erupt, spewing lava out every 10 or so minutes.
 It's an experience that cannot be beaten.

-We booked the double Acantango & Fuego hike through Ox Expeditions which were great.
-While we don't generally enjoy hiking tours, this felt warranted and the guides necessary.
+We booked the double Acantango & Fuego hike through Ox Expeditions which was great.
+While we don't generally enjoy hiking tours, this felt warranted and the guides were necessary.
 Just note, that the hike is tough, especially if you do Fuego.
 You'll hike in the dark with steep inclines on loose volcanic rocks - trust us, it's one hell of a challenge.
-But to watch Fuego erupt up close is a once-in-a-lifetime experience and highly recommended.
+But to watch Fuego erupt up close is a once-in-a-lifetime experience and is highly recommended.

 2. Enjoy City Views From Cerro de la Cruz (Hill of the Cross)